tamarshnirer/prometheus-alertmanager/README.md

 sudo apt install -y stress

 ### 2. Creating a Slack webhook.
-- In your slack workspace, create a dedicated channel for the Prometheus notification. (e.g. #alerts)
+- In your Slack workspace, create a dedicated channel for the Prometheus notification. (e.g. #alerts)
 - Create a Slack App by going to https://api.slack.com/apps
 - Click "Create New App" and choose "From scratch"
 - Name your app (e.g., "Prometheus Alerts") and select your workspace